Gavin-Crisp/Multicrypt/README.md

 ## What

-Multicrypt is an encryption format designed for full disk encryption inspired by Sun Knudson's [blockcrypt](https://github.com/superbacked/blockcrypt).
+Multicrypt is an encryption format designed for full disk encryption inspired by Sun Knudsen's [blockcrypt](https://github.com/superbacked/blockcrypt).
 It allows for multiple plaintexts to be encoded into one block of ciphertext, each under multiple keys, while concealing their existence from each other with no forensic fingerprint.